Skip to main content

 gunicorn==23.0.0

-If you need other dependencies, add the corresponding packages and versions to requirements.txt.
+If you need other dependencies, add the corresponding packages and versions in the requirements.txt file.

 Alternatively, you can use a Python virtual environment to manage project dependencies, ensuring that the project's dependencies do not conflict with other Python packages on the system: